 Happy 5th Birthday Danny!!!

 We exchanged Christmas gifts and finished just as friends started arriving for Danny's birthday.
 Laurie, Janni and Derek joined us in watching Dan enthusiastically open his gifts, slice his Spiderman 3 birthday cake, and enjoy his party.
 A group retired to the living room to play in the band as I dressed and got ready for work.
-Mike wrapped up the party and made Dan his birthday dinner.
-I think he had a great day!

 No comments: